 - Olive oil

-Gently fry the onion in the olive oil.
-When the onion is soft add the butternut squash and cover with stock – as much as you want depending on if you want a thin or thick soup.
+If you have time roast the squash in pieces (skin on) drizzled in olive oil and sea salt.
+Try to roast it for at least an hour, until it is all soft and squoodgy.
+You can also make this soup without roasting the squash, it’s also nice.
+Gently fry the onion in the olive oil and perhaps a little butter if you want.
+When the onion is soft add the peeled and deseeded butternut squash and cover with stock – as much as you want depending on if you want a thin or thick soup.
 Bring to the boil then simmer for 20-30 mins until the squash is soft.
 Use a juzzer thingimibob to puree the soup et voila, presto, listo, done.
 If adding, put a dob of gorgonzola in the middle of the soup before serving along with the chopped parsley and some fried pancetta if you fancy.
 Or add cayenne pepper, a swirl of creme fraiche and chopped coriander.
 This soup is lovely with a nice cheese toastie or served with a good cheese plate.
 We often have it with comte cheese.
-Also I’ve tried variations such as roasting the squash first, or frying the onion with butter and they’ve never been an improvement.

 Thyme and taleggio tart